 7: Serve on King's Hawaiian buns, with the pan sauce you made!
 Freeze any leftovers in labeled gallon freezer bags.
 Will keep in the freezer for at least a month for your future use.

-Smoked Bros is a Special Forces Veteran-owned spices & seasoning company serving craft flavors to people who love the All-America past time of cooking and BBQ.
+Smoked Bros is a Special Forces Veteran-owned spices & seasoning company serving craft flavors to people who love the All-America pastime of cooking and BBQ.
 We develop our kinetic flavor profiles with the same surgical precision as our military missions, defending the greatest country on the planet.